zpuckeridge/blog/_posts/the-four-views-of-the-human-ability.md

 **Key Points:**

-- Man is dead.
+*   Man is dead.

-- Effectual grace required: "God must work, then I will."
+*   Effectual grace required: "God must work, then I will."

-- Monergistic: Solely the work of God.
+*   Monergistic: Solely the work of God.

-- Modern expression: Reformed Churches.
+*   Modern expression: Reformed Churches.

-- Grace is necessary and sufficient.
+*   Grace is necessary and sufficient.

-If you have any questions or think I could have taken a better approach, let me know!
-Feel free to reach out in the comments below or reach out to me via email.